NGX123/bash-scripts/config/misc/administration.md

         *   ```sh
             passwd `<username>`
             ```
-    6. **`USER`** SMB has it's own password database to which existing unix are added(they need to be added manualy), only users added to the SMB database can access the SMB shares
+    6. **`USER`** SMB has it's own password database and only users added to it can try to connect to shares(and then samba determines if they have access), existing unix users should be manually added to this database
         *   ```sh
             sudo smbpasswd -a `<username>`
             sudo smbpasswd -e `<username>`